acs/grimoire-alerts/README.md

 The alerts are defined [using a rule file](https://elastalert.readthedocs.io/en/latest/running_elastalert.html#creating-a-rule).

-grimoire-alerts already includes a library of [precreated rules files](rules-available) that are the ones that should be used.
-Adding new rules is easy and can be proposed with pull requests.
+grimoire-alerts already includes a library of [precreated template rules files](rules-available) that are the ones that should be used.
+Adding new template rules is easy and can be proposed with pull requests.

 Right now only [frequencies alerts exist](https://elastalert.readthedocs.io/en/latest/ruletypes.html#frequency).
 In them, the key is to define the index from which to get the data, and the [filter](https://github.com/acs/grimoirelab-alerts/blob/master/rules-available/stackexchange-no-answers.yaml#L40) to track the items (for example the question without answers).

 ### Design of reusable rules (alerts)

-In order to reuse the same rules in different deployments, at the top of the rule file is included:
+In order to reuse the templates rules in different deployments, at the top of the rule file is included:

 ```
 # Include the connection data